Should fast food restaurants be allowed to sell food without posting calorie content? To market unhealthy food to children?

 Religions are not written texts.
-As my rather religious Jewish boyfriend puts it, the written text (e.g. Mishnah) is like a constitution - but a government is not its constitution.
+The written text (e.g. Mishnah) is like a constitution - but a government is not its constitution.
 The United States has a tiny little constitution, but the system of incentives is largely given by the enormous system of courts and police that interpret and enforce the written text.

 Adherents of these religions get around the Russian dolls problem of incentive structures by assuming a privileged status for their enshrined incentive structure on the basis that this incentive structure was ordained by God.

 Libertarians attribute a privileged status to the "free market."
 However, a market exists within a context of a wider incentive structure (the initial distribution, human nature, scarcity).
 Markets are not ever really "free" - there must be a wider incentive structure to contain the market, even if this incentive structure is merely "might makes right."